Skip to main content

 Wiener Schnitzel

-Thin, breaded and fried veal cutlet, traditionally served with lemon, lingonberry jam, and potato salad or parsley potatoes.
-Must be veal (Kalb) for authentic Wiener Schnitzel.
-Pounded thin, breaded with three layers (flour, egg, breadcrumbs), fried in clarified butter until golden.
-Vienna's most iconic dish.
+A thin, breaded and fried veal cutlet, served with lemon, lingonberry jam, and either potato salad or parsley potatoes.
+To be the real thing it has to be veal (Kalb).
+The cutlet is pounded thin, coated in flour, egg, then breadcrumbs, and fried in clarified butter until golden.
+Vienna's signature dish.

 Sachertorte